 This article is aimed at animal practitioners to help nurture their success in working with their clients, for successful behaviour change.

 Animal behaviour plays a crucial role in the lives of pets and their owners.
-As an animal professional, it is essential to develop effective behaviour change programs that help clients and their pets overcome behavioural challenges.
-This article aims to provide five valuable tips for creating and delivering a successful animal behaviour change program.
+As an animal professional, it is essential to develop effective behaviour change or modification programmes (BMP) that help clients and their pets overcome behavioural challenges.
+This article aims to provide five valuable tips for creating and delivering a successful BMP.
 By following these guidelines, animal professionals can enhance their skills and facilitate positive transformations in the lives of both animals and their human companions.
 For more advice, support and certified CPD, check out my Human Behaviour Change for Animal Professionals course, available from my online Learning Hub.

 5 Tips for Animal professionals